Autodesk/molecular-design-toolkit/moldesign/molecules/README.md

      - automatically assign it to the molecule's default residue
   - IF the atom is part of a residue and/or chain
      - raise Excpetion (need to assign the entire residue/chain)

+Assigning an atom a residue (`res.atoms.append(atom)` or `atom.residue=res`):
+  - the atom automatically gets the same molecule as res (including `None`)
+  - the atom is removed from any previous molecule
+  - the atom is added to residue's molecule (if present) at the end of its current residue

 Adding a residue to a molecule (`residue.molecule=mol`) is same as with atoms, except:
  - IF the residue has a chain: